 This is an avocational class for experienced woodworkers who want to broaden their knowledge of classical wooden boat design and traditional boatbuilding.
-Weekly Thursdays sessions run from 9am to 1pm.
+Weekly Thursdays sessions will run from 9am to 1pm.
 We are in the beginning stages of our latest historical project, lofting and preparing a set of lines taken from Dolphin (see description under Projects and Events).
 Because of Covid-19 concerns, the assembly of Dolphin’s molds is being put on hold until February of 2021.

 Instructor: Bob Darr.

 Tuition: $100 a month.
 Experienced woodworkers may sign up at email@example.com Before being accepted into the class, applicants must visit the school to introduce themselves.
 Such introductions must be scheduled in advance online.
 They usually take place on Tuesdays and Thursdays between 11am and noon.
 If the applicant is qualified for the class, we offer a free audit of the first session to help the applicant decided whether or not to take the class.
 At this time, because of Covid-19, we only allow two students at this time in the class.
 All must wear face masks and practice social distancing.